Spay & Neuter Progams

-If Massachusetts can do it, why can't Maryland.
-Twenty six other states have state-wide spay and neuter programs, reducing the number of homeless domestic animals, reducing the number of needless euthanizations and bringing down the public cost of kill shelters.
+State-wide spay and neuter programs, reduce the number of homeless domestic animals, reducing the number of needless euthanizations and bringing down the public cost of kill shelters.

 How can you help?

-Join MVFA : add your voice to the thousands of Marylanders promoting this and other humane legislation in our state
+Join MVFA : add your voice to the thousands of Marylanders promoting humane legislation in our state.

 Donate to MVFA: We operate with zero paid staff.
 Every penny we receive goes into our final objectives; electing humane legislators and passing humane legislation.

-Contact your legislators: Let your State Senator and Delegate know that this issue is important to their constituents.
+Contact your legislators: Let your State Senator and Delegate know that animal protection is important to their constituents.